Supported Typesbool, float, double, int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t, uint64_t

 user defined types -- we don't support nested classes

-marshalling_integer -- a variable length integer that takes between one and five bytes
+MarshallingInt -- a variable length integer that is marshalled as one to five bytes depending on its value

 boost::container::small_vector - new in 2017